1 member

 In the referral field during account creation.

-Often because they are still trying to understand which code type matters around signup.
+Often because they are still trying to understand which code type matters before signup.

 Clear code type, clear timing, clear field usage, clear reward context, and low ambiguity.

-Use valid Star Citizen referral code STAR-FSRJ-5N7Z during account creation whenever possible.
-If you missed it, use the short fallback window correctly to receive the current 50,000 UEC bonus for eligible new accounts.
+Use valid Star Citizen referral code STAR-FSRJ-5N7Z in the referral field before account creation to receive the current 50,000 UEC bonus for eligible new accounts.